Canon has officially announced its first full-frame mirrorless camera, alongside four RF-mount lenses. Meet the Canon EOS R

 Try the Canon EOS R before you buy.
 Visit Wex Rental

 Canon has gatecrashed Nikon’s full-frame mirrorless party with the release of the EOS R. The Japanese imaging giant’s first foray into the world of full-frame CSCs sports a 30.3MP CMOS sensor, a new lens mount (more on that later) and a truly staggering maximum 5,655 AF points.
-The question is, can it rival the coveted Sony A7 Mark III or Nikon’s recently announced Z6?
+The question is, can it rival the coveted Sony A7 Mark III, the Nikon Z6 or the Nikon Z7?
 Let’s take a closer look and find out…

 Sensor and image quality